getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 } );
 ```

-`p1` and `p2` will essentially identical behavior.
+`p1` and `p2` will have essentially identical behavior.
 The same goes for resolving with a promise:

 ```js
 var theP = ajax( .. );